chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

         chef-automate bootstrap bundle create bootstrap.abb
         ```

-1. Go to the backup location mentioned in Automate config, but if you haven't specified the location go to the `/var/opt/chef-automate/backups` location and create **Bundle** using the following command:
+1. Copy the backup folder to boostrapped Automate node of Automate HA using the following command:

     ```bash
-    tar -cvf backup.tar.gz <backup_id>/ automate-elasticsearch-data/ .tmp/
+    scp -i </path/to/key> -r </path/to/backup-file> <user>@<host>:/home/<user>
     ```

-1. Transfer the `tar` bundle to one of the Chef Automate nodes of Automate HA using the following command:
+1. Copy the `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server) using the following command:

     ```bash
-    scp -i </path/to/key> </path/to/backup-file> <user>@<host>:/home/<user>
-    ```

-1. Transfer the `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server) using the following command:

-    ```bash
     scp -i </path/to/key> </path/to/bootstrap.abb> <user>@<host>:/home/<user>
     ```

+1. If your Chef Automate HA does not have file system backup configured already then try this step:

-1. Go to Bastion and:
+    Go to Bastion and:

     - Create a `.toml` (say os_config.toml) file in the Bastion host.
 Once done, copy the following contents to the `.toml` file and patch the file in all the OpenSearch nodes.

     ```bash
     [path]
-      repo = "/mnt/automate_backups"
+      repo = "</path/to/automate_backups>/opensearch"
     ```

-    The following command will patch the configuration in all the OpenSearch nodes.
+    The following command will patch the configuration in all the OpenSearch nodes, run this command from bastion.

     ```bash
     chef-automate config patch --opensearch <path to os_config.toml>